wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

 ## Week 1: You do what?

-Readings on what digital humanities, by scholars and by outside critics: barbarians at the gates narrative and the destruction of the human.
+[//]: <> (Readings on what digital humanities, by scholars and by outside critics: barbarians at the gates narrative and the destruction of the human.)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Readings:                Marche, Stephen, "Literature is not Data: Against Digital Humanities"
                          [http://lareviewofbooks.org/essay/literature-is-not-data-against-digital-humanities](http://lareviewofbooks.org/essay/literature-is-not-data-against-digital-humanities )